 Using data analytics, CB Insights attempts to do the impossible: predict the future.
 Through their machine learning SaaS platform, their Fortune 100 clients can now access diverse datasets that help them predict emerging technologies and corporate trends.
 As a rapidly growing company, they maintain a collaborative and dynamic culture.
 CB Insights attracts people who are ambitious, hardworking, and equipped to shape the future.

-Food52 is a leading innovator in the food, cooking and home space whose recipes, stories, and curated home goods reach more than 16 million people monthly.
-Ask any employee about the best part of working at Food52 and they’ll say its the neverending bounty of food.
-With two test kitchens where they shoot their cooking demos and mouthwatering photos, recipe developer Josh Cohen and his team pump out restaurant-quality treats daily to fuel innovation.
+Food52 is a leading innovator in the food, cooking, and home space whose recipes, stories, and curated home goods reach more than 24 million people monthly.
+Ask any employee about the best part of working at Food52 and they’ll say it's the neverending bounty of food.
+With two test kitchens where they shoot their cooking demos and mouthwatering photos, their recipe developers pump out restaurant-quality treats daily to fuel innovation.
 Giving back is also part of Food52’s team spirit.
 Every year, the company decides which charitable organization to support as a group—in 2020, the winner was No Kid Hungry.

 Here at The Muse, we partner with a lot of great companies to bring you insider looks at their offices and awesome job listings.
 These employers pay us to be featured on the site, but these Muse-worthy brands made this list not just because they want to be included, but because their culture, policies, and employee feedback showed us that they deserve to be.